Help center Manage Permissions

 How to manage user permissions

-To manage top-level user permissions, you will need to open your organization manager.
+To manage top-level user permissions, you need to go to your organization manager.
 Click your profile picture in the upper right corner of your screen, then click “Settings” and go to the Members & Guests tab to access this page.

 Users can be deleted from your organization entirely by clicking the remove user icon on the right-hand side.